microsoft/vscode-docs/api/extension-guides/language-model.md

 The responses that the Language Model API provides are nondeterministic, which means that you might get a different response for an identical request.
 This behavior can be challenging for testing your extension.

-The part of the extension for building prompts and interpreting language model responses is deterministic, and can thus be unit tested without language model access.
+The part of the extension for building prompts and interpreting language model responses is deterministic, and can thus be unit tested without using an actual language model.
 However, interacting and getting responses from the language model itself, is nondeterministic and can’t be easily tested.
 Consider designing your extension code in a modular way to enable you to unit test the specific parts that can be tested.

 ## Publishing your extension

-Once we finalize the Language Model API (expected in the next couple months), you can publish your extension to the Visual Studio Marketplace:
+Once we finalize the Language Model API (expected in the next couple of months), you can publish your extension to the Visual Studio Marketplace:

 - By publishing to the VS Marketplace your extension is adhering to the GitHub Copilot extensibility acceptable development and use policy
 - Update the attributes in the `package.json` to make it easy for users to find your extension.
 Add "AI" to the `categories` field in your `package.json`.
 If your extension contributes a Chat Participant, add "Chat" as well.